Barra Castle: Structure

 The plan of the castle is an unusual variation on the L-plan, with the main block of the castle lying north to south.
 There is a circular tower at the south-west.
 A D-plan tower at the south-east contains the main stair and entrance.
 This tower, corbelled square at the top to give a watch room, links to a large square wing.
 At its north-west angle, this wing has a second circular tower.
 The castle’s entrance is in the main re-entrant angle.
 The towers have conical roofs.

 Running eastward from the north end of the main block there is an addition, dating from the 18th century.
 A wall to the east, which contains the entrance, forms the fourth side of a square court.

 The buildings around the courtyard are three storeys high, built of pinned boulder rubble.
 The main gables are crow stepped.
 The drawing room, which is panelled, has a large chimneypiece, with a later one inserted in it.
 The first floor bedroom in the South-East wing has panelling, dating from the early to mid-18th century.
 There is a panelled sitting room in the North wing.

 The castle is a category A listed building and is constructed on the site of Robert the Bruce's successful battle against John Comyn, Earl of Buchan in 1308.

-The Hunterian Museum in Glasgow has a hammerstone from Barra Castle.
+The Hunterian Museum, Glasgow has a hammerstone from Barra Castle.